Bernardo Arriaza

-Personal life and first years.
+Personal life

-Bernardo Arriaza was born into a rural family on August 19, 1959.
-He was the youngest of 15 children between Alejandro del Carmen Arriaza Soto and Betsabe in Coltauco, a small village in the community of Rancagua, Chile.
-Bernardo has two children, Victor Alejandro and Paloma Marina Arriaza.
-He attended elementary school in Coltauco, then attended a Jesuit boarding school in Santiago, and went on to finish high school in Rancagua.
-Bernardo started medical studies in the U de Chile, but dropped out due to financial issues.
-He then put himself through an affordable degree at the U de Norte, and later on obtained a Bachelor's degree in Physical Anthropology.
-As an undergraduate he was employed as an assistant to Late paleo-pathologist Marvin Allison and that is when Bernardo first met and became intrigued by the Chinchorro Culture.
-Years later, he obtained Master's and then Doctoral degrees in Physical Anthropology from Arizona State University.
+Bernardo Arriaza was born in 1959 in Coltauco, Rancagua, Chile.
+He studied at the U de Norte, and later obtained a Bachelor's degree in Physical Anthropology.
+As an undergraduate, he was employed as an assistant to Late paleo-pathologist Marvin Allison and that is when Arriaza first became interested in the Chinchorro Culture.
+He later obtained a Master's and then Doctoral degrees in Physical Anthropology from Arizona State University.

-Career highlights.
+Career

-Arriaza has more than 70 papers in scientific journals of high impact factor (ISI, Scopus, etc.), is the author of 10 books on the first populations of northern Chile, some with collaborators, including five of a scientific nature, two on scientific dissemination and three specialized catalogs.
+Arriaza has more than 70 papers in scientific journals, he is the author of 10 books on the first populations of northern Chile, some with collaborators, including five of a scientific nature, two on scientific dissemination and three specialized catalogs.
 Three of these have been republished.
-Participates in 14 book chapters, he also has 50 scientific presentations at national and international scientific meetings.
-Has participated as a researcher in eight projects funded by FONDECYT, four as a principal investigator, and four as co-investigator, He has also participated in FONDART, NSF, FIC and National Geographic Society grants, among others.
-He has been scientific advisor on the Chinchorro Culture on 14 television documentaries including Discovery Channel and National Geographic.
+He participated in 14 book chapters; he also has 50 scientific presentations at national and international scientific meetings.
+Has participated as a researcher in eight projects funded by FONDECYT, four as a principal investigator, and four as co-investigator.
+He has also participated in FONDART, NSF, FIC, and National Geographic Society grants, among others.
+He has been a scientific advisor on the Chinchorro Culture on 14 television documentaries including Discovery Channel and National Geographic.

-In 1984 Arriaza wrote in the journal Chungara, his first work on the Chinchorro Culture in collaboration with other academics from the University of Tarapacá, ten years later, in 1994 he published in the Chungara a classification on the Chinchorro mummies, typology that today is widely used by the scientific and general community.
-A year later, in 1995 he wrote an important article for National Geographic Magazine on the Chinchorro mummies, which was translated into several languages, including Japanese, French and Portuguese, thus helping to promote the Chinchorro mummies at international level, the same year he wrote the book "Beyond Death: The Chinchorro Mummies of Ancient Chile".
+In 1984 Arriaza wrote in the journal Chungara, his first work on the Chinchorro Culture in collaboration with other academics from the University of Tarapacá, ten years later, in 1994 he published in the Chungara a classification on the Chinchorro mummies, a typology that today is widely used by the scientific and general community.
+A year later, in 1995 he wrote an important article for National Geographic Magazine on the Chinchorro mummies, which was translated into several languages, including Japanese, French, and Portuguese.
+His work has helped to promote the Chinchorro mummies at the international level.
+The same year he wrote the book "Beyond Death: The Chinchorro Mummies of Ancient Chile".
 Smithsonian Institution Press.
-Washington, D.C. which was later translated, in 2003, into Spanish by Marlene Onate, Master of Art, University of Nevada Las Vegas and published in Chile by the Universidad de Chile, prestigious Editorial Universitaria Press.
+Washington, D.C. which was later translated, in 2003, into Spanish by Marlene Onate, Master of Art, University of Nevada Las Vegas, and published in Chile by the Universidad de Chile, prestigious Editorial Universitaria Press.